Lar, Jammu and Kashmir: Demographics

 At the 2011 India census, Lar had a population of 50,491 (males 52%, females 48%).
 The literacy rate was 59.99%, higher than the national average of 59.5%.

 Climate

 Lar Town possesses all the typical characteristics of the climate of Kashmir Valley as a whole.
-In the heat of July, the breeze of the Sindh River is a welcome relief.
+In the heat of July, the breeze of the Sind River is a welcome relief.
 Sir Walter Lawrence writes in his book, The Valley of Kashmir, that in latitude, Kashmir corresponds with Peshawar, Baghdad and Damascus in Asia: with Fez in Morocco: and South Carolina in America, but it presents none of the characteristics of those countries.
 People have linked the climate of Kashmir to that of Switzerland until the end of May, and of Southern France in July and August.
 But it is impossible to speak of Kashmir as possessing any one climate or group of characteristics.
 Every hundred feet of elevation brings some new phase of climate and of vegetation.